kmaaallen/simon-game/README.md

 ## Credits
 ### Content
 This game is inspired by the original electronic Simon game invented by Ralph Baer and Howard Morrison.
+The code snippets used to remove the gray highlight on tap in mobile devices was taken from :  https://css-tricks.com/snippets/css/remove-gray-highlight-when-tapping-links-in-mobile-safari/ and was written by Chris Coyier on css-tricks.com.

 ### Media
 Sounds for the simon game were taken from : https://learn.freecodecamp.org/coding-interview-prep/take-home-projects/build-a-simon-game/